Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

 - ``-c:v mpsoc_vcu_h264``

-  + Declares the encoder's codec for video (as opposed to audio ``-c:a ...``) is the hardware-acclerated encoder in the Alveo U30 card
+  + Declares the encoder's codec for video (as opposed to audio ``-c:a ...``) is the hardware-accelerated encoder in the Xilinx device

 - ``-cores 4``

-  + Each device on the Alveo U30 internally uses 4x engines/subcores of 1080p60; when targeting 4k resolutions, it will automatically detect and utilize more subcores to maintain realtime performance.
+  + Each device internally uses 4x engines/subcores of 1080p60; when targeting 4k resolutions, it will automatically detect and utilize more subcores to maintain real-time performance.
   + Forcing the device to use more cores than necessary will enable more FPS
   + Using more cores on a clip/stream that cannot provide more FPS will waste resources and have no effect